-For the plumbing system to drain properly, the vents and vent pipes must release air from the grey and black water holding tanks.
-Always keep the exterior vent cap on the roof clear of any obstructions.
-In some models the vent pipe may be a wet vent allowing water to drain downward with air flowing upward in the same pipe.
+For the plumbing system to drain properly:

+- The vents and vent pipes must release air from the grey and black water holding tanks. - ALWAYS keep the exterior vent cap on the roof clear of any obstructions. - In some models the vent pipe may be a wet vent.
+This allows water to drain downward with air flowing upward in the same pipe.